kyorohiro/umiuni2d_mini/README.md

 Umiuni2D is 2d game library executable on flutter and webgl with Dart.

-# test code to use fluter api in umiuni2d.
+# Check code
-https://github.com/kyorohiro/umiuni2d_check
+We're checking how to use flutter api in umiuni2d. https://github.com/kyorohiro/umiuni2d_check